 Defiance.
 Amicable divorce involves accepting and following rules and agreements.
 However, many high-conflict people believe that they’re above the rules and feel entitled to bend or break them: playing games with child support, obstructing visitation, hiding assets, ignoring the parenting plan.
 Going to court to enforce the rules may be necessary, but the psychological and financial burden of litigation can exacerbate extreme behavior.

 Blaming.
 Blame is at the core of high-conflict divorce.
 People see their ex as the source of every problem in the marriage, divorce, and co-parenting relationship.
 This myopic thinking turns exes into opponents and prevents people from recognizing what they’re doing to feed into the conflict.
 Focusing on the other person’s flaws keeps you from taking accountability for your own behavior and working to reduce conflict.

 Inability to co-parent effectively.
 Successful co-parenting requires flexibility, compromise, and productive communication – skills and traits that high-conflict people lack.
 Attacking the other person’s parenting, fighting over even minor child-related issues, and a belief that the other person is The Bad Parent, makes it virtually impossible to be a co-parenting team.

 Are any of these high conflict behaviors present in your own divorce?
 Don’t despair!
 Read here to learn tactics you can implement to minimize conflict.

 Looking for a clear strategy in your high-conflict divorce?
 We can help.
-For answers to all your questions about divorce and separation, child custody, child support and asset division, please contact us today to schedule your free attorney consultation.
+For answers to all your questions about divorce and separation, child custody, child support and asset division, please contact us today to schedule your initial attorney consultation.
 Call us at 888-888-0919 or please click the button below.